alpenlabs/ckt/crates/gobble/README.md

 ## Testing

-The test suite validates AES encryption against reference implementations from the `aes` crate, ensures correctness of garbling and evaluation operations, and verifies proper label encoding and decoding.
-All cryptographic operations follow standard garbled circuit constructions documented in academic literature.
+The test suite validates AES encryption against reference implementations from the `aes` crate.

 ## Safety